South Dakota Wing Civil Air Patrol

 South Dakota Wing Civil Air Patrol (abbreviated as SDWG) is the highest echelon of CAP in the state of South Dakota.
 The wing headquarters is at the Rapid City Regional Airport in Rapid City, South Dakota.
 SDWG reports to CAP's North Central Region, which in turn reports to CAP National Headquarters at Maxwell AFB, Alabama.

 The wing consists of squadrons, the basic unit of CAP.
-At present SDWG consists of three administrative squadrons and eight "composite" squadrons that are composed of cadets (youth ages 12–21) and senior members (age 18 and up).
-SDWG is currently commanded by Colonel Michael Marek.
+At present, SDWG consists of three administrative squadrons and eight composite squadrons composed of cadets (youth ages 12–21) and senior members (age 18 and up).
+SDWG is currently commanded by Colonel Kevin Pegelow.

 Structure

 Below wing level are squadrons.
 SDWG has three administrative squadrons and eight operational squadrons.
 The operational squadrons are at the local level of the CAP organization.
 They meet weekly to conduct CAP's three core missions and are on-call 24/7 to respond to requests for emergency assistance.
-In South Dakota Wing all eight of the operational squadrons are "composite" squadrons in that they offer programs for both cadets and senior members.
+In South Dakota Wing, all eight of the operational squadrons are composite squadrons in that they offer programs for both cadets and senior members.

 Missions

-South Dakota Wing performs Civil Air Patrol's three congressionally mandated missions: Emergency Services, Aerospace Education and Cadet Programs.
+South Dakota Wing performs Civil Air Patrol's three congressionally mandated missions: Emergency Services, Aerospace Education, and Cadet Programs.